One-Stop Shopping, San Telmo Style

-Whether you’re looking for a vintage leather coat, an old Elvis record or fresh produce to cook up for dinner, a trip to San Telmo isn’t complete without taking a stroll through the Mercado de San Telmo.
+A stroll through the Mercado de San Telmo. completes any trip to San Telmo, whether you’re looking for a vintage leather coat, an old Elvis record, fresh produce to cook up for dinner, or a bite to eat.

 Located between the streets of Defensa, Bolívar, Estados Unidos and Carlos Calvo, the San Telmo Market was built in 1897, to serve as a large, centralized fruit and vegetable market.

-The Tuscan-style building, constructed by the prolific Italian architect, Juan A. Buschiazzo, has a beautiful interior structure with a wrought iron and glass atrium.
-At the time, it was the first private market and of its kind in the area and it helped to secure San Telmo’s reputation as a fashionable and convenient place to live for wealthy residents.
+At the time, it was the first private market of its kind in the area and it helped to secure San Telmo’s reputation as a fashionable and convenient place to live for well-off residents.

 Food & Coffee in San Telmo Market

-Those shopping for non-perishable goods will discover classic tin plates and posters, odd antiques and furniture, used leather jackets and funky hats.
+If shopping for non-perishable goods, visitors will discover classic tin plates and posters, odd antiques and furniture, used leather jackets and funky hats.

-The San Telmo Market is open every day of the week from 10 a.m. until sundown, although each stall has their own hours.
+The San Telmo Market is open every day of the week from 10 a.m. until sundown, although each stall has its own hours.

 San Telmo Market/Mercado de San Telmo